Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 Julian Cole: 38:21

 And that’s a great way of kind of summing it up.
-It’s like taking, I always say there’s like four or five companies in the world that are going to invest in your strategy, education and your career in strategy.
+It’s like taking, I always say there’s like four or five companies in the world that are going to invest in your strategy, education and your career in advertising strategy.
 And if you’re not at those four or five companies, what do you do?
 And that’s what I’m offering is the alternative.
 If you work where you are, but you’re going to your career is going to keep going up and you’re going to get that world-class training and education.

 Josh Strawczynski: 38:49